The name Powerbridge Technologies Co. Ltd. (PBTS) should be kept on your radar - The Dwinnex

 Ratios:

-For a deeper understanding of Powerbridge Technologies Co.
-Ltd.’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of PBTS’s stock, we examine its different ratios.

 Upgrades & Downgrades